Spent yesterday visiting SC in Grants. Today, in Santa Fe with MS, D, and MC and J. The latter are engaged: he popped the question on her recent bday.

 Boxing Day walk route: from Osney Mill south along Thames footpath past Folly Bridge and college boathouses to Iffly Road, back north along Meadow Lane, jackdaw lane to Magdalen Bridge, along High, down Oriel Lane, through Castle and home.

-So we walk through the graveyard
+It snowed and it’s cold So we walk through the graveyard And call it a day. |

 FYI One of the dogs threw up, mainly liquid on the stairs, in P’s room, and on the rectangular downstairs carpet.
 I cleaned with Febreeze, but is there spot remover if that doesn’t work?
 What brand do you prefer, if I have to buy it?